scholacantorum/public-site/concerts/celebration_of_carols/index.md

 ---

 A delightful family concert featuring Britten&rsquo;s _Ceremony of Carols_,
-a number of Alfred Burt&rsquo;s charming carols, and _A Garland of Carols_ by Conrad Susa!
+a number of Alfred Burt&rsquo;s charming carols, and _A Christmas Garland_ by Conrad Susa!